uvicmakerlab/LongNowOfUlysses/English507/IterationOne/Renaudm1IterationOne.md

 ## Three Specific Questions for the Group:

-	1 - How would you prefer to experience an exhibit, with independently with headphones or speakers installed in the space?
+	1 - How would you prefer to experience an exhibit, independently with headphones or speakers installed in the space?
 Why?
 	2 - If you are in an exhibit that's reacting to you in some manner, how visible would you like its processes to be?
 Do you want to see the man behind the curtain?